 February 22, 1967 An electrical control building is being built in order to house the proper electrical and chemical feed equipment for the sewage pump station of the town of Romney.
 2/28/07

 September 27, 1967 Mr. and Mrs. J. Holland Rannells will be presented the keys to the new library building at the formal dedication services which will be held tomorrow afternoon.
 This beautiful and utilitarian structure has been made possible through the generous gift of all local funds by Mr. and Mrs. Rannells, members of the Library Board.
 This entire project is the result of much dedicated work, contributions toward endowment and support by many individuals interested in the educational and cultural needs of the community.
-9/26/07
+[40 Years Ago, Review, 9/26/07]

 March 27, 1968 Miss Leila Houser, of Romney, celebrated her 101st birthday March 25.
 Born in Romney March 25, 1867, she is the oldest resident of the oldest town in West Virginia.
 Her life has spanned nearly half the life of this town.
 Miss Houser is a daughter of the late Mr. and Mrs Henry Houser.
-Her father was a harness maker and operated his business in the building now occupied by Houser's TV Sales. the television shop is owned and operated by John H. Houser, grandson of Henry Houser.
+Her father was a harness maker and operated his business in the building now occupied by Houser's TV Sales [across from the Rexall store].
+The television shop is owned and operated by John H. Houser, grandson of Henry Houser.
 Miss Houser spent all her life in an apartment in the same building.

 August 13, 1969 A graveside service will be held Thursday at noon at Indian Mound Cemetery for George Preston Marshall.
 The founder of the Washington Redskins will be laid to rest alongside his mother in the family plot.
 Marshall, who died early Saturday, was born at Romney almost 73 years ago.